Making Change

 Virginia recently mandated an overhaul of how reading is taught in public schools, giving them a hard deadline to switch to a new “science of reading” curriculum.
 But school staff say the mandate came without any additional funding to help the schools implement the change.
 Fairfax Villa’s been working for the last two years to get ready for the switch.

 “It’s a huge undertaking for our staff,” Shelia said.
-“Unfortunately, the state wants us to do this, but does not fund it at all.
+“Unfortunately, the state does not fund it at all.
 Not the training, not the materials or resources.”

 They hired a new reading specialist, Lisa Choi, to help them transition to the new program.
 Dave says she’s been an asset to the school.
 Children who have been identified for individualized support have made great gains under her watch, he said.
 But they’ve had to use a substantial chunk of their budget to bring her on.